torch/nn/doc/convolution.md

 Applies a 2D full convolution over an input image composed of several input planes.
 The `input` tensor in `forward(input)` is expected to be a 3D or 4D tensor.

+Other frameworks call this operation "In-network Upsampling", "Fractionally-strided convolution", "Backwards Convolution," "Deconvolution", or "Upconvolution."

 The parameters are the following:
   * `nInputPlane`: The number of expected input planes in the image given into `forward()`.
   * `nOutputPlane`: The number of output planes the convolution layer will produce.